Binding your self-published printed book in Australia

 Saddle stitching remains a great way of binding a self published book.
 The only limitation is that your page number needs to be a multiple of four.

-Most popular blog posts:
+Most popular printing blogs

 Amazing Print Deals

-Don't pay too much for print.
+Don't pay too much to print your book.